meizabel/documentation/concepts.md

 ** Event Handler** is an object that is subscribed to receive events.

-** Process Manager** `TODO: new description needed.` A process manager can be both Command Handler and Event Handler.
+** Process Manager** is an independent component that reacts to domain events in a cross-aggregate, eventually consistent manner.
+It serves as a centralized processing unit that maintains the state sequence and defines the next processing step based on intermediate results.
+A process manager can be both Command Handler and Event Handler.

 **Projection** is an Event Handler, which transforms multiple events data into a structural representation.
 Projections are main building blocks of Query side of the application. `TODO: links.`